 Even with the most careful monitoring, more follicles can reach maturity than desired.
 Intercourse should be avoided because of the high risk of twins, triplets or an even higher-order multiple pregnancy.
 If this looks too likely, either the ovulation cycle that has been induced will need to be cancelled or a suggestion might be made to carry out an IVF procedure.

-As it is identical to a hormone that a womans body makes naturally, the side effects a woman experiences with FSH are really the expected effects of the injections.
-These include bloating as the ovaries are stimulated and mood changes as estrogen levels rise.
+As it is identical to a hormone that a woman’s body makes naturally, the side effects a woman experiences with FSH are really the expected effects of the injections.
+These include bloating as the ovaries are stimulated and mood changes as oestrogen levels rise.